-It’s also important to note that a portion of your fee will go towards building insurance which means you will only need to acquire contents insurance, the difference can be quite less than full coverage.
+It’s also important to note that a portion of your fee will go towards building insurance which means you will need a smaller policy such as contents insurance, the difference can be quite less than full coverage.

 In most cases, you will find that owning a condo, including the maintenance fees, works out roughly the same as owning a home of similar size, price, and location.
 All things considered it really isn’t a financial choice but instead one of lifestyle preference.
 Would you prefer your own large lot with garden?
 Or never have to cut the grass or shovel the driveway again?